 We're not a computer company.
 We're not a phone company.
-Data communications is, and always has been, our management systems, we're never trying to force fit a particular technology into a solution.
+Data communications is, and always has been, our only business.
+So we can maximize the performance management systems, we're never trying to force fit a partic. ular technology into a solution.
+Which is one reason why Codex is the preferred brand of data communications professionals.

-As a result, our communications solutions are perfect for multi-vendor environments.
-And since our capabilities include everything from all types of transmission devices to gateways to network data communications professionals.
 And why 97% of the Fortune 100 use Codex equipment.